KhantNyi/JavaClassAU/README.md

 # JavaClassAU

-This is a collection of Java exercises and assignments for Assumption University Java class.
+This is a collection of Java exercises and assignments for 1/2024 semester.